Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 A feed that lies along the upper surface of the nib instead of within the curve of the under surface; used mostly during the 19th century.
 Shown here is an H. M. Smith “Rival” pen, c.
 1895, with an overfeed.
 See also feed, over-under feed.
 Do not confuse the reinforcing projection on the upper surface of the Parker 180’s nib with a true overfeed.

 1 A decorative covering of (usually) precious metal, made of sheet or tube, typically with decorative cutouts or engraving, or both.
 The pen shown here has a gold-filled (rolled gold) overlay with an embossed pattern resembling chasing.
 2 Colloquialism for a pen so decorated.
-See also Continental, half overlay, LEC.
+See also half overlay, Italian overlay, LEC.

 (also Oversize; abbreviated OS or O/S) A pen that is larger than the “standard” size.
 Various companies used specific model names such as Maxima (Parker) or Premier (Sheaffer, shown below, 1933 oversize Balance and “standard” Balance) to designate their oversize pens.
 See also giant, Magnum, Maxima.